 - Providing guidance: The scene provides a helping hand.
 Text, motion, sound and graphics will lead and hint players in the right direction.

-- Reactive: Clear action-reaction to users’ input.
+- Reactive: Clear action-reaction to players’ input.

 - Minimalistic: Less is more.
 Players can focus their attention on what matters.

 - Interesting: The scene takes advantage of the things that make Decentraland unique and worthy of visiting.